-Originally built in 1896 in Hinds County, Wesley Chapel Methodist Church building was rebuilt on Jackson Street before it was later moved to its current location.
-Wesley Chapel of First Methodist Church of Ridgeland is still standing, located at the corner of Perkins Street and W. Porter Street.
+Originally built in 1896 in northern Hinds County, Wesley Chapel Methodist Church building was torn down and each piece numbered.
+The lumber was hauled by mule team to Ridgeland and rebuilt on Jackson Street.
+Later it was moved to the northern portion of the block at the corner of Perkins and W Porter Streets.